 A rail pass is a special ticket which allows unlimited train travel for a certain period in a specific region.
-There are a number of different rail passes available which cover travel to and around Netherlands.
+There are a number of different rail passes available which cover travel to/from Amsterdam and around the Netherlands.

-This article highlights the use of InterRail and Eurail passes in Netherlands as well as some other local options...
+This article highlights the use of InterRail and Eurail passes in the Netherlands as well as some tips for other Holland rail passes.

 This pass is only available for European citizens and residents including Turkey.

-You have the choice of buying continuous passes of either 15 days, 22 days or 1 month giving unlimited travel during the duration of the pass; or flexi-passes which offers 5 travel days out of a 15 day period or 7, 10 or 15 travel days during a 1 month period.
+You have the choice of buying continuous passes of either 15 days, 22 days, 1 month, 2 months or 3 months giving unlimited travel during the duration of the pass; or flexi-passes which offers 3,5, 7, 10 travel days during a 1 month period or 15 days within a 2 month period.

-The Interrail pass is valid for all standard NS train services in the Netherlands including Intercity and sprinter trains - see Dutch Train Types for more info.
-It is also valid for travel on other Dutch train providers including Arriva, Connexxion, Keolis, Syntus and Veolia.
+The Interrail pass is valid for all standard NS train services in the Netherlands including Intercity and sprinter trains – see Dutch Train Types for more info.
+It is also valid for travel on other Dutch train providers including Arriva, Blauwnet, Breng, Connexxion (Valleilijn), Keolis and R-net.

 For more info see International Train Services to/from Amsterdam

-This is available for non-European residents and popular with North Americans, Australians etc. The Global Pass is valid in the following 28 countries: Austria, Belgium, Bosnia-Herzegovina, Bulgaria, Croatia, Czech Republic, Denmark, Finland, France, Germany, Greece, Hungary, Ireland, Italy, Luxembourg, Montenegro, Netherlands, Norway, Poland, Portugal, Romania, Serbia, Slovakia, Slovenia, Spain, Sweden, Switzerland and Turkey.
-Note the absence of Great Britain.
+Austria, Belgium, Bosnia-Herzegovina, Bulgaria, Croatia, Czech Republic, Denmark, Finland, France, Germany, Great Britain, Greece, Hungary, Ireland, Italy, Lithuania, Luxembourg, Macedonia, Montenegro, Netherlands, Norway, Poland, Portugal, Romania, Serbia, Slovakia, Slovenia, Spain, Sweden, Switzerland and Turkey.

 Eurail Global passes come as flexi passes: 5 or 7 travel days within 1 month; 10 or 15 travel days in a 2 month period; or continuous passes of 15 days, 22 days, 1,2 or 3 months.

-Eurail also has One Country Passes - Netherlands comes under "Benelux" which includes Belgium and Luxembourg.
-Or the more flexible Select Passes where you can choose 2, 3 or 4 country pass options - for example, Benelux + Germany or Benelux + France.
+Eurail also has One Country Passes – the Netherlands comes under “Benelux” which includes Belgium and Luxembourg.
+It’s also possible to combine the Benelux pass with a Scandinavia, Germany or France pass.

 Similar to the InterRail ticket, supplements are required on premium rail services such as the Thalys and night-time trains.